 I like big art and I cannot lie.

-Hanging large and heavy art though can sometimes be a problem.
-Before, I was always the girl that did her damnedest to find a stud to hang heavy pictures, mirrors, etc. on.
+Figuring out how to hang heavy wall art though can sometimes be a problem.
+Before, I was always the girl that did her damnedest to find a wall stud behind the drywall to hang heavy pictures, mirrors, etc. on.
 I would even scoot whatever piece of furniture over a few inches to make it centered under the heavy object if I could find a stud for it.
 And there is absolutely nothing wrong with that.

 However, those studs haven’t always been exactly, or even close in some cases, where I needed them to be in The 70’s Landing Pad.
 I went to Home Depot planning to just buy some regular old heavy duty wall anchors to hang some of the pieces, but instead I found these Wall Driller Picture Hooks.

-It could very well be that I am the last person in the world to know about these things, but they made my life so much easier with hanging this art that I had to tell you about them.
+It could very well be that I am the last person in the world to know about these things, but they have made my life so much easier when it comes to hanging a picture that I had to tell you about them.
 I found mine at Home Depot in brass, but you can also get them online.
 Each brass hook holds up to 60 lbs.